ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 This specification establishes the
-IANA "GLUE Authority Identifier" registry creating a URN namespace for Authority Identifiers for GLobal Unique Enterprise (GLUE) Identifiers.
+IANA "GLUE Authority Identifier" registry creating a URI namespace for Authority Identifiers for GLobal Unique Enterprise (GLUE) Identifiers.

-Each entry registers an Authority Identifier within the "urn:glue:" namespace.
+Each entry registers an Authority Identifier within the "glue:" namespace.
 The organization responsible for the Authority Identifier is recorded.

 IANA is requested to create the